apache/cordova-coho/docs/tools-release-process.md

     sed -i '' -E 's/"cordova-lib":.*/"cordova-lib": "'$v'",/' cordova-cli/package.json
     sed -i '' -E 's/"cordova.lib":.*/"cordova-lib": "'$v'",/' cordova-plugman/package.json

-Create npm-shrinkwrap.json in lib, cli, and plugman:
+Create npm-shrinkwrap.json in lib, cli, and plugman.
+This is important especially when the cli depends on specific versions of lib and similar, because the shrinkwrap overrules the version dependencies in package.json.
+If the tools have any specific version dependencies, verify they are correct in the shrinkwrap after you complete this step.

     (cd cordova-lib/cordova-lib; npm shrinkwrap;)
     (cd cordova-cli; npm shrinkwrap;)